catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/terraform.rst

       content_type = "application/json"
     }

-Once you have saved this script you need to switch to the correct directory and run the following commands to create your new object storage container.
+Once you have saved this script you will need to switch to the correct directory and run the following commands to create your new object storage container.
 The first command will outline what resources are going to be made and managed by Terraform and what their outputs will be:

 .. code-block:: bash